Scaling & Root Planing

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

-Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Drs.
-Goodner or Roberts may place antibiotic fibers in the periodontal pockets after scaling and planing.
-This may be done to control infection and to encourage normal healing.
+Antibiotics or irrigation with antimicrobials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
+In some cases, Dr. Roberts or Dr. Goodner may place an antibiotic in a periodontal pocket after scaling and planing.
+This may be done to control infection or to encourage healing.

 Benefits of Treatment